cctv camera

 BNC Connector

 A twist-lock connector used for coaxial cables in HD CCTV and analogue systems.
+Compression BNC connectors are the professional standard; twist-on connectors should be avoided.

 Bullet Camera

-C – CCTV Terms Beginning With C
+C — CCTV Terms

 Cat5e / Cat6 / Cat6A